 Your solicitor will arrange for you to sign a copy of the missive – you’re then usually required to pay a further deposit.
 Once missives are concluded, the transaction becomes legally binding.

-Completion day – it’s one of the more exciting parts of the buying process.
+Settlement day – it’s one of the more exciting parts of the buying process.
 This is the day you finally become the legal owner of your new home.

 Once your solicitor has transferred the funds for the property, a Cruden Homes’ solicitor and your solicitor will then receive the Title Deeds to your new property.

 After you have completed the registration procedure, the Title Deeds will be forwarded to your mortgage lender.